 Photo Courtesy: Spotted Bear Spirits

 The snow has melted in the low lands of Flathead Valley opening up farm land for the season.
 This means fresh produce grown nearby will make its incorporation into local dishes once again.
-We take knowing our farmer seriously around here eveident at the buzzing Whitefish Farmer’s Market which will make its reprise in late May.
+In Whitefish, we take knowing our farmer seriously which is evident at the buzzing Whitefish Farmer’s Market.
+The Market will make its reprise in late May.

 Photo Courtesy: National Park Service

 Spring is a great time of year for wildlife sightings.
 Grizzly bears have already been spotted in Glacier Park this year.
-Elk are still in the valleys, catch them before they move to their summering grounds at higher elevations.
-I recommend taking an early morning drive on the Camas Road
+Elk are still in the valley - catch them before they move to their summering grounds at higher elevations.
+Take an early morning drive on the Camas Road

 in Glacier National Park for a good chance of a wildlife sighting.